About Our Studio

 Responsible Materials and Methods

 We take great care in selecting the finest sustainable materials available to craft our products.
 All our wood is from FSC certified forests or locally sourced, we use recycled plastics, and our pieces are manufactured 100% in the United States in our own facilities.
-Further, we limit our waste by utilizing the limitations of our materials in the design process to maximize yield.
+Further, we are deeply committed to limiting our waste by utilizing the inherent limitations of our materials in the design process to maximize yield.

 Our Story